Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 You're making the claim that Father Bob is saying there is no God when you cut out the context that he's quoting the Bible, which says the fool in his heart has said there is no God.

-And he doesn't believe in God, he views his congregation as suckers.
+And he doesn't believe in God.

-Now let's say that the second instance, the recording, which is legally obtained, is sent to Father Bob's boss, Bishop, Jim.
+Now, let's say that the second instance, the recording, which is legally obtained, is sent to Father Bob's boss, Bishop Jim.

 Are these two the same?